 Getting around Oxford is easy, apart from walking the comprehensive bus system that will help you travel faster around the city while still providing a high level of convenience.
 The Oxford Day Rider from Stagecoach can get you most places in the city for a whole day for a fixed price.

 Tip 6: Double check the cost of singles and returns Comparing the prices of single and return tickets is a good way to find the cheapest way to travel by train.
 Even if you want to return from Oxford at some point you should investigate whether 2 single tickets would be a cheaper option and also examine whether a fully flexible open return is your best way of getting trains from Oxford.
 Here at Split My Fare we take the hard work out of it for you by automatically finding the cheapest way to travel for you.

-Magdalen Bridge has a punting hire place, this allows up to five people to travel by punt on the river and take in the sights from a different perspective.
+Magdalen Bridge has a punting hire place, this allows up to five to travel by punt on the river and take in the sights from a different perspective.
 Prices are very reasonable but a good level of physical fitness is recommended if you plan to make a day of it!